Dominic-Madeira/.dotfiles/README.md

 Remove the following files from root:
 - rm -r .config .bashrc .gitconfig

 cd into the repo and run the stow command.
 Then run setup.sh:
 - cd .dotfiles
 - stow .
 - cd
 - bash setup.sh

+Finally, once the program is done running, sign back into github
+- gh auth login